garrandall/popular-music-data/tracks/nastradamus-nas.md

 Weigh the bricks and we loco, so broke, brown coke won't sell Spendin' your money on weed, smoke and hotels
 Hood rats and bullet wound up females
-Got babies by hustlers and niggaz in jail
+Got babies by hustlers and niggas in jail
 Slingin for chips and fiends with burnt finger tips Base heads, killed cab drivers just for a hit
 A week later, sportin' Gators, gettin' thrills
 Our honies wearin' Gucci high heels
 She come to scoop me, I chill
 Leave streets alone for a sec